 You will have the opportunity to make statements to the panel and to question witnesses.

 After the Hearing Panel has reviewed the evidence and heard arguments from all sides of the dispute, it will give its decision.
 The decision of the Hearing Panel will be confirmed in a letter to the individuals concerned.

 It is important for everybody concerned that appeals be settled as quickly as possible.
 Therefore please pay close attention to the TIME LIMITS around filing a grade appeal.
 If you fail to meet a deadline or fail to appear at any meetings scheduled throughout the appeal process, it will be assumed that you have withdrawn your appeal and the dispute will be considered as resolved.

 The Director may extend deadlines by a few days when there are extenuating circumstances, but this is very rare and fairness to both sides is considered.

 Although the term "instructor" is used in the Guide to refer to the respondent in a dispute, students are entitled to appeal the academic decisions of any UFV employee, e.g., dean, department head, registrar.

-Where there is a perceived difference between the meaning or intent of the Academic Appeals Guide and the Academic Appeals Policy, the wording of the Academic Appeals Policy will apply.
+Where there is a perceived difference between the meaning or intent of the Final Grade Appeals Guide and the Final Grade Appeals Policy, the wording of the Final Grade Appeals Policy will apply.